Jmete/youtube-dislikes/README.md

 Exported models are saved using the joblib.dump function and saved in the models folder as pickle files.
 The exported file will be called "rfclf.joblib.pkl".

 Note: By default we export a compressed model (compression=3), but for our web app we will be using the uncompressed model because it is faster to load despite taking up much more space (945 MB vs. 188 MB for the compressed version.)
 Furthermore, our testing showed that reducing the number of features did not change the model size much, and neither did training the model on standardized input data.

+## Ready-made pipeline
+We developed a bash shell script, runpipeline.sh, which can be usesd to run the entire process from data acquisition to model training resulting in an exported Random Forest pickle file that can be used for inference.
+Details of which are above in the TLDR section, following the promots displayed by the script during runtime, as well as by reading the comments in the script itself.

 # Model Results
 Our overall testing across many different models, parameters, and even sample size variations put the Random Forest with custom class weights in the top spot with 82% overall accuracy and a 0.80 weighted F1 score on our test set.
 Specifically, the Random Forest achieved 87% accuracy on the negative videos while retaining 92% accuracy on the positive videos at the expense of the neutral videos which were only 12% accurate.
 This is ideal for our task where we care more about the minority class (the negatives) but don't want to completely disregard the overall dataset which is dominated by the positive videos.